masyl/plastic.js/readme.md

 ## Tests

 Even if the tests are not extensive yet, I try to keep the test coverage at 100%.
-You can use vows to run the tests.
+You can use "mocha" to run the tests.
 The "lib-cov" folder contains the instrumented version of the code in order to obtain the html code-coverage report during tests.

 ### Commands to start unit tests
 	rm -rf lib-cov
 	node-jscoverage lib lib-cov
-	vows --spec --cover-html
+	mocha --reporter spec
+	mocha --reporter html-cov test/math.js > coverage.html

+#### One-liner
+	rm -rf lib-cov;node-jscoverage lib lib-cov;mocha --reporter spec;mocha --reporter html-cov > coverage.html

-With these commands, vows will have create a "coverage.html" in the same folder.
+With these commands, you will obtain a detailed test result and it will have create a "coverage.html" in the same folder.